 How is CWD transmitted?

-Research has shown that CWD may be transmitted by:
+Research has shown that CWD may be transmitted by these means:

 - direct contact among deer in a herd

-- through contact with, or ingestion of, infected bodily fluids (saliva, blood, or urine) or feces.
+- contact with, or ingestion of, infected bodily fluids (saliva, blood, or urine) or feces.

 What is being done to stop the spread of CWD?